Disappear (INXS song)

 "Disappear" is a song by Australian rock band INXS, released in November 1990 by WEA as the second single from their seventh studio album, X (1990).
-The song was written by Jon Farriss, Michael Hutchence and Garry Gary Beers while they were living together in Hong Kong in 1989.
+The song was written by Jon Farriss and Michael Hutchence while they were living together in Hong Kong in 1989.

 "Disappear" peaked at number eight on the US Billboard Hot 100 in February 1991, becoming the band's seventh and final top-10 single.
 In Canada, the song reached number one for two weeks.
 It was a lesser hit on the UK Singles Chart, peaking at number 21 in December 1990.
 At the APRA Music Awards of 1992 the song won Most Performed Australian Work Overseas.

 B-sides

 The B-sides of the "Disappear" single are a Coldcut remix of their 1985 hit "What You Need" and a solo composition called "Middle Beast", which was written and performed by bassist Garry Beers.